jdenholm/TorchTools/README.md

 ### Models

-All of the models are subclasses of `torch.nn.Module`, and therefore function like standard PyTorch models.
+All of the models inherit, either directly or through `torch.nn.Sequential`, from `torch.nn.Module`, and therefore function like standard PyTorch models.

 ---